 How to Estimate Your Paycheck Before You Get Paid

 This guide explains how to calculate your estimated take-home pay by working through each deduction layer: federal income tax withholding, FICA taxes (Social Security and Medicare), state and local taxes, and pre-tax versus post-tax deductions.
-It also covers how pay frequency changes the amount you see per paycheck.
+It walks through a full worked example using a $75,000 salary, covers how pay frequency changes per-paycheck amounts, explains what shifts when you get a raise or bonus, and lists the W-4 triggers and pay-stub mistakes most workers should watch for.

 Quick Answer